ErikBean/cribbagePatch/README.md

 6. DONE! player w/o crib selects slot in array to beginGameCut the deck, move card to game.beginGameCut
 7. DONE!
 Compute score of hands
 8. DONE!
 Player w/o crib has to select card to lead, copy this from hand to playedCards
-9. Players need to take turns playing peg cards.
-Player w/o crib needs to start
+9. Player w/o crib needs to start the pegging
+10. Need to know if local player says its a go, not just opponent. ( If I say it's a go && they say it's a go, we know to start over pegging )
+11. Points does not account for cutting a jack, or the right jack